ShadowStorm404/Verus-Phone-Mining/README.md

 ## Installation instructions
 - install Userland app [Click here](/https://github.com/CypherpunkArmory/UserLAnd/releases/download/v2.8.3/app-release.apk)
-- select Ubuntu in Userland and supply your login details.
+- select Ubuntu in Userland and input login details.
 - choose SSH
 - wait for it to install, enter Ubuntu and log into your account
 - Verus can be mined only on 64bit devices